 Network slicing and Quality of Service

 Network slicing is mentioned in nearly every industry presentation on 5G, but typically it is vaguely defined.
-A new question arrived what is network slicing and how can we differentiate with all other Quality of Service (QoS) initiatives that have been around for years.
+A new question arrived what is network slicing and how can we differentiate from all other Quality of Service (QoS) initiatives that have been around for years.

 Network slicing is a specific form of virtualization that allows multiple logical networks to run on top of a shared physical network infrastructure.
-The major benefit of network slicing is that it provides end-to-end virtual network not just networking but compute and storage functions too.
+The major benefit of network slicing is that it provides end-to-end virtual networks not just networking but compute and storage functions too.

 The objective is to allow a physical mobile network operator to partition its network resources to allow for very different users, so-called tenants, to multiplex over a single physical infrastructure.
-The most common example in 5G discussions is sharing of a physical network to simultaneously run Internet of Things which is known as (IoT),
+The most common example in 5G discussions is the sharing of a physical network to simultaneously run the Internet of Things which is known as (IoT),

-Why can’t QoS and related techniques Handle the tasks?
+Why Can’t QoS and Related Techniques Handle the tasks?